SpeedCrash100/arch-amneziawg-module/README.md

 This package downloads the kernel source for currently kernel you running.
 It means after you updated kernel, you need to rebuild the package after booted into new kernel.
+It also means that if you have multiple kernels, it will build the package for only currently active one.

 ## ToDo: